5 Types of Elisa Tests | Their Differences and Principle Explained

 Indirect Elisa principle

-HIV Elisa Test is done using this principle.
-This has a difference to the Direct Elisa in that one more additional antibody is added in the reaction.
-To the antigen (fixed to Elisa plate), an antibody is added.
-Again secondary antigen is added, which is enzyme-linked.
-This requirement is due to the reason that sometimes, in the patients, an antigen of the disease-causing agent may not be present, but a corresponding antibody is available in the patient sample, which can be traced.
-These are of two types like normal Indirect Elisa and the other is a sandwich, Elisa.
+This is different from the Direct Elisa in that one more antibody is added to the reaction.
+An antibody is added to the antigen (fixed to the Elisa plate).
+Again, a secondary antigen, enzyme-linked, is added.
+This requirement is because sometimes, an antigen of the disease-causing agent may not be present in the patients.
+Still, a corresponding antibody is available in the patient sample, which can be traced.
+There are two types: normal Indirect Elisa and the other is sandwich Elisa.

 Ag or Ab + Ab or Ag +Ag or Ab-(e) −−−−−→ Reaction color.